TalosSources/carte_interactive_UP/notes/roadmap.md

 * modularize map, so that updates apply to index.html and place.html
 * Ev: Carte trop horizontale, peut-être réfléchir à un autre layout?
 Ou la rendre fixe et faire que les cartes soient scrollable?

-~~* display glitchs: for example on the Rustine card, the tags go out of the card.~~ ~~* sort out the map zoom, first so that we can zoom if we want but the automatic fitter doesn't, and also so that hovering on many cards different quickly doesn't make us loose focus on previously seen places on the map ("Quand jarrive juste sur la carte, scroll vers les cartes, et alterne hover sur toutes les cartes rapidement, le recentrage de la carte dû aux popups finit par faire disparaitre une des cartes (plus dans le champ de vision)")~~
+~~* check that an image request was successful, if not act as if there was no image~~ ~~* display glitchs: for example on the Rustine card, the tags go out of the card.~~ ~~* sort out the map zoom, first so that we can zoom if we want but the automatic fitter doesn't, and also so that hovering on many cards different quickly doesn't make us loose focus on previously seen places on the map ("Quand jarrive juste sur la carte, scroll vers les cartes, et alterne hover sur toutes les cartes rapidement, le recentrage de la carte dû aux popups finit par faire disparaitre une des cartes (plus dans le champ de vision)")~~
 ~~* places.html doesn't load, error because of 'lat'? happens for "soupe populaire" DONE~~